Lewandowski to Democrats: I'm not answering your 'f---ing' questions

-EDITOR'S NOTE: This story contains language some people may find offensive.
+This story contains language some people may find offensive.

 (CNN)Corey Lewandowski had a blunt message for Democrats on the House Intelligence Committee: He wasn't going to answer their "fucking" questions.

-Note: This story has been updated to include additional comment from former Trump campaign manager Corey Lewandowski.